NLion74/Rust-Webserver/README.md

 # Rust-Webserver

 A simple webserver written in rust.
-To use it create a html directory in src and add your html files there
+To use it create a html directory in src and add your html files there.
+Alternatively you could also edit the base_dir.

 # Disclamer